 The first two leaves on your ground cherry seedlings are called “cotyledon” leaves.
+(You can see ground cherry cotyledons in the image in the section above.)
 The next leaves that develop are the first set of “true leaves.”

 About 10-14 days after germination, your ground cherry seedlings will get their first true leaves.
 At this point, you’ll need to consider nutrition, depending on whether your seed starting mix did or did not contain nutrition.

 When/if your seedlings need nutrition (yellowing leaves or stunted growth are sure signs), you have two options: